Working from home

 Introduction

-Employers must ensure the safety, health and welfare at work of all their employees.
+Employers must ensure the safety, health, and welfare at work of all their employees.
 Your employer has the same duty of care for your health and safety when you are working from home (also called remote working).
 Employees also have responsibilities when they are working from home.

-Upcoming changes on the right to request remote working
+Right to request remote working

 Can I continue to work from home?